'Too early' to lift UK lockdown but coronavirus outbreak peaking, minister says

 Neil Ferguson, a professor of mathematical biology at Imperial College London who advises the government, said Britain would probably have to maintain some level of social distancing until a vaccine for the novel coronavirus is available.

-“It is not going to be going back to normal,” Ferguson told BBC radio.
-“We will have to maintain some level of social distancing, a significant level of social distancing, probably indefinitely until we have a vaccine available.”

-“If we relax measures too much then we will see a resurgence in transmission,” he said.
-“If we want to reopen schools, let people get back to work then we need to keep the transmission down in another manner.”
+“If we relax measures too much then we will see a resurgence in transmission,” he told BBC radio.
+“If we want to reopen schools, let people get back to work, then we need to keep the transmission down in another manner.”

 GlaxoSmithKline Chief Executive Officer Emma Walmsley said on Wednesday that a vaccine was unlikely to be ready before the second half of 2021.

-Additional reporting by Kylie MacLellan and William Schomberg; writing by Guy Faulconbridge and Kate Holton; Editing by Gareth Jones
+Additional reporting by Kate Holton, Paul Sandle and William Schomberg; writing by Guy Faulconbridge; Editing by Gareth Jones and Andrew Heavens